dschinkel/espresso-machine-refactoring-kata/README.md

 2. **refactor it** using [SOLID Principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)

-3. Add new features to extend the code that now adhere's to SOLID
+3. **Add new features** via TDD to extend the code that now adhere's to SOLID